The Soil Association & Their Role In Choosing British

 Food Festivals and Farm Visits

-The SA organises an annual organic food festival in the UK.
-This year it will be held in Bristol, in September, and is the biggest celebration of organic food held in Europe.
-On display and available for tasting and purchase will be many types of organically grown food and produce from all regions of the UK.
-New for this year are organic clothing stalls and information about eco-friendly products and how to live a greener lifestyle, including using green energy and solar power.
+The SA organises an annual organic food festival in the UK and is the biggest celebration of organic food held in Europe.
+On display and available for tasting and purchase are many types of organically grown food and produce from all regions of the UK.
+Recent additions are organic clothing stalls and information about eco-friendly products and how to live a greener lifestyle, including using green energy and solar power.

 Organising public visits to organically-run farms throughout the country is part of the Soil Associations mandate.
 This can be done on a private basis, or as part of an educational trip.
 Get in touch with them through the website, and you will soon be visiting an organic farm in your area.